Cohomological representations for real reductive groups: Notation and Preliminaries

-There is also a notion of infinitesimal character associated to $L$- and $A$-parameters.
-The basic reason being that all the representations in an $L$-packet, or an $A$-packet, have the same infinitesimal character.
+There is also a notion of infinitesimal character associated with $L$- and $A$-parameters.
+The basic reason being that all the representations in an $L$-packet, or an Adams-Johnson packet, have the same infinitesimal character.